JuDmnca/JuDmnca/README.md

 # Hi I'm Julie 👋👩🏼‍💻

-I'm a 19 years old aspiring to become a creative developer.
-Right now, I'm starting my studies at Gobelins and working for Bonjour Paris.🌞
+I'm a 19 years old aspiring to become a creative developer, starting my studies at Gobelins and working for Bonjour Paris.🌞

 ## Where to find me around the web 🌎: